vegadj/AlesisToLogic/README.md

 #### HihatHalfOpenArth

 Use this for adjusting half open ratio.
-In Logic there is total seven values. one is fully closed seve is fully open
+In Logic there is total seven values.
+1 is used for fully closed hihat.
+7 is used for fully open hihat.
 Default value for script is 4.
+If you dont want Half open sound.
+You can use value 1 or 7 for halfopen sound.

 #### Choke

 Choke signal is send with same channel with crash.
 But we can seperate this signal and use it producing different sound also.
 You can choose different sound with `crash1Choke`.
-Also you can adjust the velocity with `choke1Velocity`
+Also you can adjust this sound velocity with `choke1Velocity`

 ## Tricks